- 1. Tuition & Fees

 Financial aid for Highlands is open from March 15 through October 1.
 If you try to apply after October 1 for that school year or before March 15 for the following school year, the application will not be available on the FAST website.

 Highlands offers a financial assistance program to families through FAST.
 Assistance is offered to families who are going through temporary setbacks, such as loss of job, severe illness, or injury.
 Our financial aid program is meant to be used one or two years during the student’s educational stay.

 Students must first be registered and accepted into Highlands in order to be evaluated for financial aid assistance.

 Families interested in financial aid must go to the home page of our website (bottom half of page) and click the blue button “Financial Aid Application.”
 Please fill out the form thoroughly and submit it online.
 Once you have completed the application, you will be required to mail a copy of your tax return for the previous year to FAST.

-FAST will then offer a suggested amount for aid, and HCA will contact you as to the percentage of aid your family will be given.
+FAST will then offer a suggested amount for aid, and Highlands will contact you as to the percentage of aid your family will be given.
 Financial aid applies to the upcoming year’s tuition and daycare only, and does not apply to any fees, such as registration, consolidated, class fees, previous tuition or charges, etc.

 Families must apply for financial aid each year.
-HCA takes into consideration many factors when evaluating for financial aid including financial need/ability, expenses, family background, academic and behavioral standing of student(s), previous financial aid granted, payment history, grade level/capacity, number of families applying for aid, and discount money available.
+Highlands takes into consideration many factors when evaluating for financial aid including financial need/ability, expenses, family background, academic and behavioral standing of student(s), previous financial aid granted, payment history, grade level/capacity, number of families applying for aid, and discount money available.

 This program is for pastors, who according to I Timothy 3:2, are head of household, work as senior or youth pastor, derive 90 percent of their income from the church, and are ordained by the governing body of the church.
 Proof required with tax returns and a letter from church affiliation or association.
 An application must be submitted through FAST.
 (More information available in the main school office.)